zia-foisal/zia-foisal/README.md

-- 👋 Hi, I’m @zia-foisal
-- 👀 I’m interested in spatial data science and its applications to improve disaster and climate resilience work by improving access to risk information.
-- 🌱 I’m currently learning SQL, R, and Python to enhance my skills in data analysis and visualization.
-- 🌱 I am learning and exploring the machine learning techniques for Social Vulnerability Index and other classification and regression tasks.
-- 💞️ I’m looking to collaborate with other professionals and organizations working in the field of disaster and climate resilience to share knowledge and ideas.
+- 👋 Hi, I'm Zia, a development GIS/data professional, have expertise in humanitarian principles, research design, information management, program design and implementation, and report writing.
+My skills include collecting, managing, processing, analyzing, and visualizing both tabular and geospatial data.
+I have applied these skills in areas such as disaster and climate risk analysis, socioeconomic disaggregated data analysis, multisectoral needs assessment, landscape restoration and biodiversity conservation using nature-based solution techniques.
+- 🌱 I have developed skills in Python, R, and SQL, geospatial data creation, management and analysis using tools such as QGIS, ArcPro, and PostGIS.
+I am also proficient in remote sensing using Google Earth Engine JavaScript and the rgee API.
+Additionally, I have experience with WebGIS using the R shiny framework, GeoServer, leaflet, open layers, and ArcGIS online.
 - 📫 You can reach me at ziafoisal@gmail.com

 <!---